 Students who do not attend and do not have adequate reason will be awarded a mark of zero.
-Documentary evidence for an absence (e.g. medical certificate) must be provided to the Lecturer-in-charge.
+Documentary evidence for an absence (e.g. medical certificate for serious illness) must be provided to the Lecturer-in-charge within 3 days of the presentation.
 If approved, the student will have the project marked based on what is submitted.